 Although public support of veterans waned in the 1970s and 1980s due to the controversy surrounding the Vietnam War, the effort to support and celebrate our nation's veterans has been strengthened by veterans returning from the Iraq and Afghanistan conflicts spurred after the 9/11 terror attacks on the U.S.

 The United War Veterans Council runs the event and has announced big plans for the 100th anniversary of Armistice Day in 2019.

 Veteran's Day takes place on November 11 every year.
-Many people confuse Memorial Day and Veterans Day -- as both are holidays designed to honor people who have served in the U.S. Military.
-Veterans Day is intended to celebrate living people who have served in the military, while Memorial Day is a day to honor those who are no longer with us.
-Veterans Day is a federal holiday, so you'll usually find that banks and schools are closed, but most other businesses will be open.
-When November 11 falls on a Saturday, the holiday is typically observed on the Friday before (November 10) and when it falls on a Sunday it is typically observed on the Monday after (November 12.)
+So does the New York City Veteran's Day parade.
+Many people confuse Memorial Day and Veterans Day as both are holidays designed to honor people who have served in the U.S. military.
+Veterans Day is intended to celebrate living people who have served in the military, while Memorial Day is a day to honor those who have died.

 The Veterans Day Parade has been organized in New York since 1929.
-Over 25,000 people participate in the parade each year, making it the largest in the nation.
-The parade is preceded by the traditional Opening Ceremony in Madison Square Park.
-A prelude featuring music and a flag presentation begins at 10:00 am; the formal ceremony begins at 10:15 AM.
-A wreath laying concludes the Eternal Light Monument at 11:00 AM (The 11th hour of the 11th day of the 11th month).
+More than 40,000 people participate in the parade each year, making it the largest in the nation.
+The parade is preceded by a traditional opening ceremony in Madison Square Park.
+A prelude featuring music and a flag presentation begins at 10 a.m.; the formal ceremony begins at 10:15 a.m.
+A wreath-laying ceremony occurs at the Eternal Light Monument at 11 a.m., auspiciously on the 11th hour of the 11th day of the 11th month.